 For people in D&G I’ve made a D&G Calendar.
 For other Regions you’ll just need to adjust your holiday dates.
 From the first Monday you return to school there will be only 146 teaching days until Study Leave.
-Now if you think that you only get 5 periods a week, on 4 days per week that is a maximum of 117 times I’ll see you, you can start ticking them off if you dislike me that much.
-Take off all those days when you will be having trips, meetings, be at Sporting Events, doing prelims and the time to complete the course begins to look less plausible!
+Now if you think that you only get 4 periods a week, on 3 days per week that is about a maximum of 88 times I’ll see you over the year.
+You can start ticking them off if you dislike me that much.
+Take off all those days when you will be having trips, meetings, be at Sporting Events, doing prelims; and the time to complete the course begins to look less plausible!
 We also have to fit in an Assignment.

 I would therefore ask any student studying any subject not to waste any time in class and get as organised as possible.
 That means get into class, get out your stuff, and get going straight away.
 If there is a distraction then review your work, answer questions etc. Don’t waste a second!

 Click on the link above (Revision plan).
 This takes you to an EXCEL spreadsheet.
 I can add a pdf file if some of you can’t open this.
 Revision isn’t just about LEARNING the work.
 What will take more of your time are the other bits!

 CHECK YOU HAVE ALL THE NOTES, CONTENT AND WORK YOU NEED